isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 Here we made a small error in `use1` that will lead to corrupted data or a crash.
 The (pointer, count)-style interface leaves `increment1()` with no realistic way of defending itself against out-of-range errors.
-Assuming that we could check subscripts for out of range access, the error would not be discovered until `p[10]` was accessed.
+If we could check subscripts for out of range access, then the error would not be discovered until `p[10]` was accessed.
 We could check earlier and improve the code:

     void increment2(span<int> p)